exercism/javascript/concepts/null-undefined/about.md

 ## Nullish Coalescing

-Often times there are situations where you want to apply a default value in case a variable is null or undefined.
+There are situations where you want to apply a default value in case a variable is null or undefined.
 In the past this was often times done utilizing lazy evaluation of the OR operator `||`.
 This has the disadvantage that the default value is applied in all cases where the variable is [falsy][mdn-falsy] (e.g. `''` or `0`), not only when it is null or undefined.
-It can easily cause unexpected outcomes.
+This can easily cause unexpected outcomes.

 ```javascript
 let amount = null;